stevejay/middleengine-website/src/posts/2020-08-22-observations-when-using-the-canvas-web-api.md

 ## CPU and GPU canvases

-In rendering content to a given `<canvas>` element or `OffscreenCanvas`, browsers can choose to do so using either the CPU or the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).
+When rendering content to a given `<canvas>` element or `OffscreenCanvas`, browsers can choose to use either the CPU or the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 In this post I refer to the former as a CPU canvas and the latter as a GPU canvas.
 Generally a GPU canvas is preferred because rendering is hardware accelerated, but both approaches have advantages and disadvantages.
 Because of this, the browser might include complex heuristics for deciding which approach to use, potentially even [changing approach after the initial decision](https://www.reddit.com/r/javascript/comments/ac9hdb/calling_getimagedata_potentially_puts_you_canvas/) in response to how it sees the canvas is being used.
 [This file](https://chromium.googlesource.com/chromium/src/+/41d279a5476937a3981a8413be722d42da0de0d2/third_party/WebKit/Source/platform/graphics/ExpensiveCanvasHeuristicParameters.h) is an example of the heuristics used in an older version of the [Blink](<https://en.wikipedia.org/wiki/Blink_(browser_engine)>) browser engine.

 One potential and simple heuristic is the size of the canvas: a very small or very large canvas might be better as a CPU canvas.
 There is some discussion about how canvas size is important [here in the Blink developers group](https://groups.google.com/a/chromium.org/g/blink-dev/c/NPSQdiXSK4w/m/jgzIaJPJxh8J).
 The browser might also choose to create any new canvases as CPU canvases regardless of their size if there are already many GPU canvases.